paxamans/awesomeProject/README.md

 - **Add Autostart Applications**: You can add new applications to the autostart list.
 The application lets you select an `.exe` file via a file dialog, which it then adds to your system's autostart settings.

-- **Delete Autostart Applications**: For each application in the table, there is a delete button.
-Clicking this button removes the corresponding application from your system's autostart settings.

-- **Rename Autostart Applications**: For each application in the table, there is an edit button.
-Clicking this button allows you to rename the application entry in the autostart settings.

-- **Refresh Functionality**: A refresh button is provided to update the table with the latest autostart settings.

-- **Error Dialogs**: Error dialogs are provided to notify you of any problems encountered while adding, deleting, or renaming autostart applications.

 ## Known Limitations

 Being an alpha version, this application comes with some limitations:

-- There is no support for sorting or filtering the list of autostart applications.
 - The application has only been tested on a limited number of Windows configurations.
 - The functionality for technically everything may not work properly.
 - The GUI has been kept simple and lacks advanced user interface features.

 ## Future Developments

-We are planning a number of improvements and new features for future versions.
-These include:

 - More robust error handling and reporting.
-- Sorting and filtering of autostart applications.
-- Improved user interface with advanced GUI features.
-- Support for managing services as well as applications.
 - Broad testing on various Windows configurations.

 We hope you enjoy using the alpha version of AAM and welcome any feedback you may have!